-A placard with the name of each delegation will be placed at that delegation's group of seats in each Committee.
+A placard with the name of each delegation will be placed at that delegation's seat(s) in each Committee.
 These are the property of AMUN; the placard should not be defaced or removed from the location assigned by the Secretariat or removed from the room.
+Placards are always placed in alphabetical order, but the exact position of the placards change at the beginning of each session to ensure equality in seating delegations.
 Representatives are welcome to take their placard with them as a souvenir at the conclusion of the final Committee session of the Conference.